 For design and construction projects, the design and construction departments work together to assure building quality.
 In the design phase, the DR (design review) and drawing check processes are strictly operated and managed based on the KTMS.
 Design and construction risk management is progressed for early solutions through cooperation with the construction department in the early phase (front loading) and information feedback after construction.
-In addition, construction supervision operations are conducted to confirm that the construction is conducted according to the design documentation and assure quality.
+In addition, of customers' requirements and the higher level of demanded standards.